 Henry Wilson was a very small manufacturer in New York City during the middle to late 19th Century.
-He is first listed as having a workshop at 50 Troy Avenue in 1850.
+Henry Wilson is first listed as having a workshop at 50 Troy Avenue in 1850.
 Wilson primarily built square grand pianos and melodeons, and was producing about 50 instruments a year by 1860.
 Wilson’s instruments were built with extraordinary quality and craftsmanship, and they were apparently a higher-grade, more expensive instrument in their day.
-In the late 1860s, Wilson moved his firm to 90 Pearl Street, Brooklyn, where he continued small-scale manufacturing until the last decade of the 19th Century.
+In the late 1860s, Wilson moved his firm to 90 Pearl Street, Brooklyn, where he continued small-scale manufacturing until the last decade of the 19th Century

 Can you find your instrument listed in these antique catalogs?

 19th Century Advertisement for Henry Wilson, Piano Maker, New York City